ucw9q/restful-api-design-guidelines/README.md

 ## Security

+Many RESTful APIs expose resources that are associated with a specific client and/or user.
+For example, a REST API’s documents may contain private information and its controllers may expose operations intended to be executed by a restricted audience.

 Guidelines:
 * OAuth may be used to protect resources.
 See: https://getkong.org/plugins/
 * API management solutions may be used to protect resources.
 See: https://github.com/Mashape/kong